kamal-tufekcic/react-mongo/README.md

-Simple chat app made using React, NodeJS, and MongoDB.
+Simple chat app made using React, NodeJS/Yarn, and MongoDB.